Nest-Analytics/Cloud-DevOps-Exercises/week-08/README-Exercise-3.md

 ## No Hardcoded Values — How This Exercise Is Structured

 Nothing sensitive or environment-specific is hardcoded in any file.
-Everything flows from GitHub Secrets and Variables.
-This means:
+Everything flows from GitHub Secrets and Variables:

-- You can change any resource name by updating a variable — no file edits
-- Nothing sensitive ever touches the repository
-- The same files work for any team member or environment

-Two mechanisms make this work:

-**`TF_VAR_*` environment variables** — any env var prefixed `TF_VAR_` is automatically read by Terraform as the value for the matching input variable.
+- **`TF_VAR_*` environment variables** — picked up automatically by Terraform as input variable values.
 No `-var` flags needed in `plan` or `apply`.

-**`-backend-config` flags at `terraform init`** — the `backend "azurerm"` block in `main.tf` is intentionally empty.
-Connection details are passed as flags at init time, sourced from GitHub Secrets.
-Nothing about the backend is in any committed file.
+- **`-backend-config` flags at `terraform init`** — the `backend "azurerm"` block in `main.tf` is intentionally empty.
+Connection details are passed as flags at init time from GitHub Secrets.

 ---